-Before I had a speaking career, I had a rejection folder.
-Two hundred event planners who said no, didn’t respond, or said “we’ll keep you on file” which is the corporate equivalent of “don’t call us.”
+I have a rejection folder.
+Dozens of event planners who said no, did not respond, or said “we’ll keep you on file,” which is the corporate equivalent of “don’t call us.”

 I kept every one of those emails.
 Not as motivation.
 As data.